Hi, my name is Helena Grace Donald.

 So if you feel alone or misunderstood at the moment, please know that it will not always be that way.
 I wish I could have shown my younger self just how amazing her friendships would be today.
 But then, I guess, that would have spoiled the journey that got me here!
 For a girl who used to feel that nobody would care if she died, I feel abundant in love and friendship… and I believe that is because I have learnt to love and accept myself from within.
 So, now I attract people who have similar values to me.

-Girl, I know that time, life can feel full of challenges, but what if those very challenges could help you to become the happy, independent and empowered woman of your future?
+Girl, I know that at times life can feel full of challenges, but what if those very challenges could help you to become the happy, independent and empowered woman of your future?

 I believe in you.